Electric Mustang Vs Electric Corvette: How Does Lithium Compare To GXE?

 The SEMA Show in Las Vegas is always a wild time.
 Automakers partner with aftermarket builders and other companies to showcase the latest-and-greatest offerings while wowing the crowd with cars that push industry boundaries.
 Ford made quite the splash earlier today with the Mustang Lithium, a 900-horsepower (671-kilowatt) electric Mustang built in conjunction with Webasto.

 It’s a one-off creation, for now.
 Ford has big plans for EVs, and there’s no doubt the Mustang is somewhere on that list.
 Then there’s Ford Mustang-inspired SUV that’s coming, too.
 But the Mustang Lithium isn’t the only electrified American sports car.
 The other is called the Genovation GXE and it's a modified Chevy Corvette C6 EV that you can buy – just not from General Motors.
 Yes, it’s an aftermarket build, but it packs plenty of performance.
-The GXE recently became the world's fastest street legal all-electric supercar by going 210.2 miles per hour, and Genovation believes it can reach 220 mph in the right conditions.
+The GXE recently became the world's fastest street-legal all-electric supercar by going 210.2 miles per hour, and Genovation believes it can reach 220 mph in the right conditions.

 So here’s how the electric Mustang and Corvette compare: